YrslvUa/django_ecommerce_shop/README.md

-Product listings: Browse products by category or search by keyword Shopping cart: Add products to the cart and adjust quantities as needed User authentication: Create an account, log in, and manage your profile information Order management: View and manage your orders, including order status and tracking information(In the process of development) Payment processing: Securely process payments(In the process of development) Technologies used:
+Product listings: Browse products by category or search by keyword Shopping cart: Add products to the cart and adjust quantities as needed User authentication: Create an account, log in, and manage your profile information Order management: View and manage your orders, including order status and tracking information Payment processing: Securely process payments(In the process of development) Technologies used: